 BC Hydro has initiated ground-truthing with six registered trapline owners from the Saulteau First Nations.
 An invitation to other Aboriginal groups to engage in ground-truthing was sent in September 2014, with an initial focus on the dam site area.
 BC Hydro anticipates that most ground truthing work will be completed during the first year of construction but may continue as construction progresses.

 7.0 Qualified Environmental Professionals

 The Air Quality Monitoring Program was prepared by the following Qualified Environmental Professional:

-Al Strang, P. Eng., BC Hydro
+Revision 1 was prepared by Al Strang, P. Eng., BC Hydro.